xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 Nevertheless, we also offer automatic fail-over with this setup.
-Contrary to the synchronous case, here the fail-over management is done from outside the ArangoDB cluster.
-In a future version we might move this management into the supervision process in the Agency, but as of now, the management is done via the Mesos framework scheduler for ArangoDB (see below).
+Contrary to the synchronous case, here the fail-over management is done from outside the AvocadoDB cluster.
+In a future version we might move this management into the supervision process in the Agency, but as of now, the management is done via the Mesos framework scheduler for AvocadoDB (see below).

-The granularity of the replication is a whole ArangoDB instance with all data that resides on that instance, which means that you need twice as many instances as without asynchronous replication.
+The granularity of the replication is a whole AvocadoDB instance with all data that resides on that instance, which means that you need twice as many instances as without asynchronous replication.
 Synchronous replication is more flexible in that respect, you can have